elifelse/cursor-clean-architecture-demo/README.md

 ### FluentValidation

 The API uses FluentValidation for automatic request validation.
 Validators are defined in the Application layer and run automatically before controller actions execute.
+This ensures all incoming requests are validated according to business rules without requiring manual checks in controllers.

+**How It Works:**
+- Validators are registered automatically via dependency injection
+- Validation runs before the controller action is invoked
+- Invalid requests return a 400 Bad Request with detailed field-level error messages
+- Controllers remain clean with no manual validation logic

 **Example Validator:**
 ```csharp